hygin36/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 12: command that displays type of file
+task 13: command that creats a symbolic link